 - 4.1.
-The University's mandatory training programme for research-active and research staff 'First three years' ran as usual during the course of the year with events in October, February and March (initial session repeated in June).
+The University's mandatory training programme for research-active academics and research-only staff 'Your First Three Years' ran as usual during the course of the year with events in October, February and March (initial session repeated in June).
 Research Integrity was covered in the three sessions of this programme in the following ways: - Session one 'Research induction strategy, policies and integrity'.
 This includes internal and external integrity policies, concordats, ethics and misconduct; - Session two 'Applying for external research grants'.
-This includes reference to financial management; - Session three 'Managing a research grant'.
-This covers the role of the Principal Investigators, including research integrity and this year included a new section on 'The who and where of post-award support' which covered open access and publishing, research ethics, budget management and data management. - 4.2.
-Work is at an early stage of putting together online training for research data management.
+This includes reference to financial management;

+- Session three 'Managing a research grant'.
+This covers the role of the Principal Investigators, including research integrity and post-award support which covers open access and publishing, research ethics, budget management and data management. - 5.
+As part of the University's new proposed academic training and development programme (currently known as EXPLORE), we will be adding further mandatory elements to our research training programme, with additional sessions on Research Integrity and Data Management and navigating the process of research ethics approval.
+We aim to put all the new mandatory elements in place from the start of the next academic year.

-5. Misconduct report
+6. Misconduct report